Hi. Thanks for stopping by. I’m on this journey and I’d like to bring you along.

 3. Honest feelings

-I have been a single-parent for eight years now, and I am finally getting the hang of it.
+I have been a single parent for nine years now, and I am finally getting the hang of it.
 There are plenty more bumps in the road, but I’m at peace with the life-changing event, and the now-I-can-see-this-is-better reflection of these past years.
 My goal is to uncover the WINS and work to remove the MISSES and share those stories so that others who follow this difficult journey will have some illumination, from a previous sojourner.

 My hope is to write the dad-side of this story and gather contributing single-mom writers to tell the other half.
 My mantra will always be: